akkefa/ml-notes/docs/algorithms/trees.md

 :align: center
 ```

+### Union Find Data Structure

+Union Find is a data structure that keeps track of a set of elements partitioned into a number of disjoint (non-overlapping) subsets.
+It supports two operations:

+* Find: Determine which subset a particular element is in.
+This can be used for determining if two elements are in the same subset.
+* Union: Join two subsets into a single subset.

 ## Amortized Analysis

 Amortized analysis is a method of analyzing the costs associated with a data structure that averages the worst operations out over time.